elodieandrieu/elodieandrieu.github.io/_pages/cv.md

 ### Work experience
+* June 2020 - December 2020: Consultant at the **Organisation for Economic Co-operation and Development** *Science, Technology and Innovation (STI) and Economics Directorate, report on “COVID-19 crisis and labour markets”, with Chiara Criscuola, Cyrile Schwellnus and Mariagrazia Squicciarini*

 * February 2020 - present: RA Francesca Borgonovi, **University College London**

 * June 2018 - July 2019: Consultant at the **Organisation for Economic Co-operation and Development** - Paris